 - "Azek" decking prices

 "Modified" wood decking includes thermally modified woods.
-ThermoWood hardwood decking uses native North American hardwoods, and using only heat and steam, transforms them into a highly stable, durable decking product.
+ThermoWood hardwood decking uses native North American hardwoods and softwoods, and using only heat and steam, transforms them into a highly stable, durable decking product.

 High Density Hardwood Decking Materials

-High density hardwood decking species like Garapa, Cumaru, Machiche and Ipe decking can range from moderate to higher priced decking, depending on species, sizing and grade of material.
+High density hardwood decking species like Garapa, Cumaru, Machiche, Jatoba (Brazilian Cherry) and Ipe decking can range from moderate to higher priced decking, depending on species, sizing and grade of material.
 Because these hardwood decking species last so long, they are considered the lowest price decking material over their lifetimes.
-Many high density hardwood decking materials cost less than composite decking, beautifully and naturally.
+The cost of hardwood decking often costs less than composite decking, beautifully and naturally.
 Our decking price chart includes:

-Learn more about your decking options, which one is best for you?
+Learn more about your decking options, which type of decking is best for you?

 As you can see, there is a wide range of pricing options for your decking.
 A few points you may wish to consider:

-All the above decking prices are listed as square foot prices to help you compare decking material prices more easily.
+- All the above decking prices are listed as square foot prices to help you compare decking material prices quickly and easily.

 When factoring all the costs in building a new deck, the decking boards themselves typically account for only about 25% of the total cost of a new deck project.

 After your deck is built, the decking boards will be the most visible part of your deck.
-Why not use a material that you can be proud of?
+Why not use a material that you can be proud of for years to come?

 The initial price of your decking is only one consideration when choosing a decking material.
 How long will your decking boards last?

-There are Ipe, Cumaru, Machiche and Garapa natural hardwood decking material options that are priced lower than synthetic decking material.
+There are Ipe, Cumaru, Massaranduba, Machiche, Jatoba, and Garapa natural hardwood decking material options that are priced lower than synthetic decking material.
 High density hardwood decking looks better naturally, performs better, and lasts longer than synthetic composite decking.